ShaunWilkinson/LearnMVPLinkAppender/README.md

 2. Go to `edge://extensions`
 3. Enable Developer Mode
 4. Click "Load unpacked" and select this folder
-5. Whilst on the extensions page, select Details under the extension entry.
-6. Select Extension otpions and set your unique MVP parameter
+5. Select the extension in the list of Extensions to access the configuration page, where you can set your own MVP value.